gribbler25/weather-app/README.md

 1. Getting the dynamic local storage values into an array that i could loop over for the buttons was challenging and I still haven't figured out what will fix the problem of the buttons re-creating redundantly when a saved city button is pressed

-2. I was very close to getting a for loop to work for populating the child elements of the <ul> in each unique data-id'd <ul>, but javascript is not allowing the value of the data-id to be changed properly by the 'i' value in the loop.
+2. I was very close to getting a for loop to work for populating the child elements of the ul in each unique data-id'd ul, but javascript is not allowing the value of the data-id to be changed properly by the 'i' value in the loop.
 So i hard-coded the 1st futureast day to demontrate function.

 3. A major challenge in this project was having time to address UI/UX, just barely making most functionality work in the time I had to complete it.
 Will need some re-tooling in the future to re-submit.